 Thanks to our expertise and high-quality facilities—including thin film deposition and measurement techniques of our own invention—research groups from all over the world, small and medium-sized companies, and leading high-tech companies such as ASML, Océ, Toyota, Tata Steel, and Philips are keen to work closely with us.
 Our research has also led to the foundation of a number of spin-off companies.

 Our cluster unites a large variety of excellent scientists, inspiring teachers and talented students who each make their own contribution to the research and education in Nano Electronic Materials.
 Meet our people.

-The Nano Electronic Materials cluster makes a relevant contribution to the creation and characterization of thin films and the design, modeling and realization of low-dimensional nanomaterials for electronic and optical applications.
+The Nano Electronic Materials cluster makes a relevant contribution to the creation and characterisation of thin films and the design, modeling and realisation of low-dimensional nanomaterials for electronic and optical applications.
 The results are evident in our numerous publications as well as in various high-profile awards and grants.